kralcazar/practica_inteligencia/README.md

 # Machine learning  2020-2021 - UIB

 This repository contains all the files to run the project of Crist Alcázar.
+The Jupyter notebook is in fifa folder.

 ## Install